 Student internships at UCOP are a form of experiential education offered to UC undergraduates and graduate students to provide them with practical skills development, related training, and work experience in a professional setting at the University of California, Office of the President.

-An important element that distinguishes an internship from a short-term job is that an international "learning agenda" is structured into the experience, in addition to the student performing a job or completing a project.
+An important element that distinguishes an internship from a short-term job is that an intentional "learning agenda" is structured into the experience, in addition to the student performing a job or completing a project.